Limiting geodesics for first-passage percolation on subsets of $\mathbb{Z}^2$: Absence of bigeodesics in

-In the case that $\lambda_0^+=\infty$, the proof of $\mathbb{P}(E_k)>0$ is easier.
+In the case that $\lambda_0^+=\infty$, the proof of $\mathbb {P}(E_k)>0$ is easier.
 We simply modify the edge-weights for edges in $C_0^0$ to be larger than the sum of the boundary edge-weights with positive probability.
 In either case, the ergodic theorem shows that

-For any $k$ such that $E_k$ occurs, no geodesic can pass from the left to the right side of $C_k$ taking only edges in $C_k^0$, because we can replace the segment between the left and right sides by a portion of the boundary $\partial C_0$.
-This shows \eqref{eq: no_strip}.
-The rest of the lemma follows immediately. \end{proof}
+For any $k$ such that $E_k$ occurs, no geodesic can pass from the left-hand to the right-hand side of $C_k$ taking only edges in $C_k^0$, because we can replace the segment between the left-hand and right-hand sides by a portion of the boundary $\partial C_0$.
+This shows (\ref {eqnostrip}).
+The rest of the lemma follows immediately. \end{pf}

-We now move to \cite[Proposition~6]{WW98}, the main observation showing that unique passage times implies that $\gamma_0$ must intersect any large box with probability bounded below uniformly of the position of the box.
-For $l \in \mathbb{N}$, let us write $B=B(l) = [-l,l] \times [0,2l]$ and let $K$ be the event that at least one bigeodesic intersects $B$.
-Define for $L \in \mathbb{N}$, translations of $B$ by
+We now move to \cite{WW98}, Proposition~6, the main observation showing that unique passage times implies that $\gamma_0$ must intersect any large box with probability bounded below uniformly of the position of the box.
+For $l \in\mathbb{N}$, let us write $B=B(l) = [-l,l] \times[0,2l]$, and let $K$ be the event that at least one bigeodesic intersects $B$.
+Define for $L \in\mathbb{N}$, translations of $B$ by